burger

 Rename a file (PDF or other)

-You can rename any file by clicking on the action menu ⋮ located to the right of the item in question:
+It is possible to rename any file by clicking on the action menu ⋮ located to the right of the concerned element:

 You can also open the file and rename it directly from the preview.
 Example with a PDF file: